dylan-lang/opendylan/README.txt

 If you encounter problems during the build, please refer to the log files that are written in the 'logs' directory under each bootstrap stage build directory.

+Note that when building Open Dylan 1.0 beta 5 or later using the 1.0 beta 4 binary release, you must NOT make the 2-stage-bootstrap or 3-stage-bootstrap targets.
+They will fail with a "bogus float" or some other error.
+Make the default target as described above (the 1-stage-bootstrap target).